 PRAHARI प्रहरी

 A prahari stands watch at the mountain pass — vigilant, tireless, guarding what flows through.
 Nepal’s border sentinels carry this title.
-In yakmesh, PRAHARI guards the entropy pipeline: 144 quantum seeds harvested from IBM Quantum processors, validated through Hurwitz quaternion mathematics, selected by Fibonacci-cycle algorithms.
-Every cryptographic key in the mesh traces its randomness back to this watchman’s vigil.
+In yakmesh, PRAHARI guards the entropy pipeline: a SHA3-256 sponge that continuously absorbs hardware entropy from five independent sources, squeezing cryptographic seeds on demand.
+Every ML-KEM-768 key in the mesh traces its randomness back to this watchman’s vigil.

 Overview